 - Automated Backups (in case the worst happens)

 You are probably reading this because you are looking to set up a Virtual Private Server.
-With Civo, you can be up and running with an operating system of your choice within minutes - and you can get $50 credit just by signing up!

 If you are about to create a new Civo instance rather than harden an existing one, make sure you have an SSH key set up on your account.
 This guide will assume that you can log in to your server using SSH and a later step involves logging in with a key rather than a password, so it's a good idea to generate one now if you have not done so.